 There is so much happening in our Community at the moment, and supporting each other in these times has never been more important.
-Xccelerate2020, a program from the Commonwealth Bank Australia (CBA) for supporting entrepreneurs and start-up businesses grow, had a theme this year for helping small to medium-size enterprises (SMEs) bounce back from the impacts of coronavirus.
+Xccelerate2020, a program from the Commonwealth Bank Australia (CBA) for supporting entrepreneurs and start-up businesses’ growth, had a theme this year for helping small to medium-sized enterprises (SMEs) bounce back from the impacts of the coronavirus.

-Being a business built around supporting SMEs manage their financial processes and technology, the theme of Xcelerate 2020 fit well with our values and goals, as we give SMEs a way to seamlessly transfer invoices electronically.
+Being a business built around supporting SMEs to manage their financial processes and technology, the theme of Xccelerate2020 fits well with our values and goals, as we give SMEs a way to seamlessly transfer invoices electronically.

-This gave us an opportunity to be a part of such a great program and grow our awareness further to reach additional small businesses who could benefit from using e-invoicing as part of their transaction processes.
+This gave us an opportunity to be a part of such a great program and grow our awareness further to reach additional small businesses that could benefit from using e-Invoicing as part of their transaction processes.

-Link4 was among the four that got recognised as a service which can help businesses recover quicker from COVID-19 and are now working with X15 Ventures, a wholly-owned subsidiary of CBA dedicated to supporting digital innovators.
-Working closely with them has been a great way to develop and grow our business in a way which can be sustainable and long-term.
-While also focusing on how to support businesses recover from the global pandemic.
+Link4 was among the 4 that got recognised as a service that can help businesses recover quicker from COVID-19 and is now working with X15 Ventures, a wholly-owned subsidiary of CBA dedicated to supporting digital innovators.
+Working closely with them has been a great way to develop and grow our business in a way that can be sustainable and long-term.
+While also focusing on how to support businesses that are recovering from the global pandemic.

-Most entrepreneurs and small businesses come across a common issue, that being sending and receiving invoices.
+Most entrepreneurs and small businesses come across a common issue, that’s sending and receiving invoices.
 Traditionally, sending an invoice would require a printed copy to be posted to the receiver which can be tedious and take time to deliver.

 On average, it costs around $40 in Australia to send a traditional invoice and $30 to receive one.
 Even PDFs cost around $27 to receive.
-These are expenses which most SMEs do not consider in their financial planning. e-Invoicing, on their other hand, will help SMEs avoid this issue and cut their invoicing costs by around 80%.
+These are expenses that most SMEs do not consider in their financial planning. e-Invoicing, on the other hand, will help SMEs avoid this issue and cut their invoicing costs by around 80%.

-Being an SME, it can be hard to gain equity and most are cash flow constrained, especially family run businesses who personally use their own money to support their business.
+Being an SME, it can be hard to gain equity and most are cash flow constrained, especially family-run businesses that personally use their own money to support their business.
 It therefore would be in their best interest to explore the benefits of e-Invoicing to support them.
 Link4 is here to make that process easier and, as a Freemium solution, it won’t cost them to try it out.